evoila/devoilapers-frontend/README.md

 ### Build and run without IDE
 1. Start the devoilapers-backend: https://github.com/evoila/devoilapers-backend/blob/main/ReadMe.md#build-and-run-without-ide
+2. Open a Browser on https://127.0.0.1:8080/swagger/index.html and accept the self-signed certificate
-2. Execute `npm install`
+3. Execute `npm install`
-3. Execute `npm start`
+4. Execute `npm start`
-4. Open a Browser on http://localhost:4200/
+5. Open a Browser on http://localhost:4200/

 ### Branch naming conventions
 Use underscores to replace spaces or special characters